dianakovacheva/deals_bot/README.md

 - **Python**: The core programming language for backend logic.
 - **Django**: A high-level Python web framework that enables rapid development and clean, pragmatic design.
 - **Celery**: An asynchronous task queue used to handle background jobs and real-time tasks.
-- **RabbitMQ**: The message broker that Celery uses to manage task queues.
 - **Redis**: An in-memory data structure store used for caching and enhancing task performance.

 ## Features